-Manufacturers and vehicle converters should NOT plan to connect or change the high-voltage system or its components in any way.
-Integration into the electrical system of the truck may only be carried out with the low-voltage network (12 V) or with socket(s) using the "Pro Power On Board" function (if applicable).
+Manufacturers and Converter should NOT plan to connect or change the high-voltage system or its components in any way.
+Integration into the vehicle's electrical system may only be carried out with the low-voltage mains (12 V) or with socket(s) with the "Pro Power Onboard" function (if applicable).